 In other words, even if the New Zealand dollar drops in value, that won’t affect the amount already loaded on your card in another currency.
-You can pre-purchase multiple currencies, if you’re visiting several different destinations.

-The Multi-currency Cash Passport™ card allows you to load up to 9 currencies, and set the default currency for your location.
-If there isn’t enough money loaded for the local currency, it will automatically make up the balance from other currencies loaded on your card using the latest exchange rate at the time of the transaction and subject to applicable fees.
+The Travel Money Nz Cash Passport allows you to load up to 10 currencies, and set the default currency for your location.
+If there isn’t enough money loaded for the local currency, your Travel Money Nz Cash Passport will automatically make up the balance from other currencies loaded on your card – using the latest exchange rate at the time of the transaction.

 *Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.